 For temporary export of firearms – for example, in connection with hunting or competition abroad - you must, as a general rule, submit a customs export declaration for the firearm(s) before crossing the border out of Norway.

-Weapons Pass if travelling within the EU/EEA
+Firearms Pass if travelling within the EU/EEA

 The customs declaration requirement does not apply if:

-- the firearm will be removed for less than three months, and
+- the firearm(s) will be temporary exported for less than three months, and

 - you are travelling within the EU/EEA.

-Travelling to Sweden with weapons
+Travel to Sweden with firearms

-The Swedish customs authorities have a registration scheme for the temporary import of weapons into Sweden.
-You can register online at the Swedish customs’ website www.tullverket.se or at a Swedish customs office.
-You should also check the Swedish rules regarding the import of silencers.
-The export of silencers from Norway may also be subject to regulations.
+The Swedish customs authorities have a registration scheme for the temporary import of firearms into Sweden.
+You can register the firearm online at the Swedish customs’ website www.tullverket.se or at a Swedish customs office.
+You should also check the Swedish regulations regarding the import of certain weapon components like a silencer/suppressor or a telescopic sight.